-The opening ceremony started with the words of welcome by the WWF Russia and college representatives, as well as the Governor of the Apsheronsk District.
-Valery Shmunk, Head of the Russian Caucasus Regional Office, noted that creating a greenhouse was only the first step in this important, large-scale and long-term work for restoring the Buxus colchica in the Caucasus Ecoregion.
+The opening ceremony started with the welcome words by WWF-Russia and College representatives, as well as the Governor of the Apsheronsk District.
+Valery Shmunk, Head of WWF-Russia’s Northern Caucasus Regional Office, noted that establishing of a greenhouse was only the first step in this important, large-scale and long-term process of restoring the Buxus colchica in the Russian Caucasus.

-"I'm sure that thanks to this project that joins scientists (environmentalists and plant biologists) and ordinary people who care about nature, in about eight years we will see the first tangible results of our common cause in nature.
-This nursery is a guarantee that the ancient relict species will not disappear from the Earth despite human errors," said Valery Shmunk.
-He also mentioned that this project was implemented on the donations from the Russian business and the supporters of WWF Russia that were collected after pyralid moths destroyed 99% of Russian boxwood forests.
+"I'm sure that as the result of this project that joins scientists – environmentalists and plant biologists, and local communities who care about nature, in about eight years we will see the first tangible results of Buxus colchica restoration.
+This nursery is a guarantee that the ancient relict species won’t extinct on the Earth despite human mistakes," said Valery Shmunk.
+He also mentioned that this project was implemented on the donations made by Russian business and individuals that were collected by WWF-Russia after box tree moth destroyed 99% of Russian Buxus Colchica forests.

-During the ceremony, the first 300 cuttings of this relict shrub were planted.
-It should be noted that the greenhouse built in the territory of the Apsheronsk Forestry Technical College will contain a total of about 25,000 plants.
-However, experts explain that nursery gardens can be fully planted with cuttings only next year, when there is sufficient planting stock.
-Interestingly, various planting methods will be used in the greenhouse: cutting and sowing.
-The seeds will be preliminarily stratified, that is treated with cold, or pre-dried to speed up germination and increase their germinating capacity.
+During the opening ceremony, the first 300 seedlins of this relict species were planted.
+It should be noted that the greenhouse built on the territory of the Apsheronsk Forestry Technical College will contain a total of about 25,000 plants.
+However, experts state that nursery beds for schooling can be fully planted with seedlings only next year, when sufficient planting stock will be formed.
+Interestingly, various planting methods using green cuts and seeds will be used in the nursery.
+The seeds will be preliminarily stratified, or pre-dried to speed up germination and increase their germinating capacity.